 6.5 mm (0.25 in.) or ones that

-occur along with freckles in the armpit can suggest
+occur along with freckles in the armpit or groin can suggest

 Mongolian spots are smooth, blue or blue-grey birthmarks that

 usually are found across the lower back and buttocks.
 They tend to occur in

 children of Asian, Southern European, Hispanic, Pacific Island, or African

 descent.
 A child may have one or several Mongolian spots.
 These types of

 birthmarks usually disappear without treatment by age 3 or 4.

 Port-wine stains are pink-red at birth and darken

 to a red-purple colour after a few years.
 Port-wine stains are caused by blood

 vessels that do not develop normally.
 They can be small or they can cover a